Chlorine gas drying

 Advantage of sound velocity over conductivity and density

-The process of chlorine gas drying is based on the passage of the gas through the absorption towers (scrubbers), where the water content in the chlorine gas is chemically bound by concentrated sulfuric acid (H2SO4) Sulfuric acid is used as a drying agent because it has hygroscopic properties, meaning a strong attraction to water.
+The process of chlorine gas drying is based on the passage of the gas through the absorption towers (scrubbers), in which the water content in the chlorine gas is chemically bound by concentrated sulfuric acid (H2SO4) is chemically bound.
+Sulfuric acid is used as a drying agent because it has hygroscopic properties, meaning a strong attraction to water.

 The moist chlorine passes through several scrubbers during drying, with the concentration of H2SO4 increasing from scrubber to scrubber.
-The higher the H2SO4- is concentrated, the higher the absorption efficiency (or drying effectiveness).
-In this regard, the last scrubber contains a highly concentrated H2SO4 (90 – 96%), as the water content in the chlorine gas is reduced to less than 30 ppm.
-By removing the water content in the chlorine gas, the sulfuric acid in the scrubbers becomes diluted.
-The diluted H2SO4 is then directed to the previous scrubbers with lower H2SO4 concentrations.
+The higher the H2SO4- concentration, the higher the absorption efficiency (or drying effectiveness).
+Accordingly, in the last scrubber, there is a highly concentrated H2SO4 (90 – 96%) because the water content in the chlorine gas is reduced to less than 30 ppm.
+By removing the water content in the chlorine gas, the sulfuric acid in the scrubbers is diluted.
+The diluted H2SO4 is then passed into the previous scrubbers with lower H2SO4 concentrations.

 The effectiveness of this drying process significantly influences the productivity and quality of the gas.
 Therefore, reliable measurement of the sulfuric acid concentration is of particular importance.

-The measurement system LiquiSonic® 30 enables the measurement of sulfuric acid concentration using sound velocity as well as highly accurate temperature measurement.
-Through inline concentration analysis with LiquiSonic® sensors the process of chlorine gas drying can be analyzed around the clock and guarantees an exact real-time analysis of the sulfuric acid concentration.
+The measurement system LiquiSonic® 30 allows for the measurement of sulfuric acid concentration using sound velocity as well as high-precision temperature measurement.
+Through inline concentration analysis with LiquiSonic® sensors the process of chlorine gas drying can be analyzed around the clock, guaranteeing an exact real-time analysis of the sulfuric acid concentration.
 Through precise monitoring of the sulfuric acid concentration in the respective absorption towers using the measurement system LiquiSonic® 30 the desired effectiveness of chlorine gas drying is ensured at all times.

 The installation of the sensors takes place in the DN80 transport lines of the absorption towers.